Program Rules

 If your school has not yet joined the CyberHighSchools program, you can involve a teacher to have the school register for free at this link.
 There are no limits on the number of students registered from the same school.

-Saturday, January 18, 2025, the first phase of the Italian Cybersecurity Olympics selection will take place online.
+Saturday, December 13, 2025, the first phase of the Italian Cybersecurity Olympics selection will take place online.
 This phase will consist of a multiple-choice test with 12 questions and 90 minutes duration, to be completed individually by selecting a start time within a 4-hour window from 15:00 to 19:00.
+The end of the test is scheduled at 19:00, no matter when you start it: people who start it after 17:30 will have less than 90 minutes to complete it.
 Participants can complete the test independently from home on any personal device without support from the school.
 All participants will receive, the day before the test, the link and information to complete the test at their registration email address.

 The questions will cover topics such as logic, mathematics (up to the first two years of secondary school), algorithms, and basic computer science.
 Knowledge of specific programming languages or advanced cybersecurity topics is not required to pass this phase.
 Past tests are available, with solutions, in the training material section of the website.